Data warehouse – what it is and why you need one8.06.2020

 This is why you need a data warehouse.
 You want to know your consumers better.
 You want to make better business decisions.

-Up until recently, having a proper data warehouse in place required enough hardware to store the data from different sources and compute resources to enable analysts from different departments to get enough speed to perform analysis in timely manner.
-One of the main issue with legacy data warehouse is that hardware and compute resource often need to be over-dimensioned to cover spikes, which happens only 20% of the time.
+Up until recently, having a proper data warehouse in place required enough hardware to store the data from different sources and compute resources to enable analysts from different departments to get enough speed to perform analysis in a timely manner.
+One of the main issue with legacy data warehouse is that hardware and compute resources often need to be over-dimensioned to cover spikes, which happens only 20% of the time.
 In long term hardware resources are not utilized enough which is expensive for every organization to maintain.
 Most of the companies couldn’t afford to spend so much money on the resources therefore departments started to compete for the resources which led to business inefficiency.

 Fortunately, times have changed, and companies of any size are able to get the data warehouse they need.
 One that is fast, scalable, flexible and cost-effective.
+One that is much more than ‘just’ a data warehouse.
+It’s your data warehouse and data lake together.
+It enables data storage, processing, and analytic solutions that are faster, easier to use, and far more flexible than traditional offerings.
+It’s your dream come true.

 Think Cloud.
-Think Snowflake Cloud Data Platform.
+Think Snowflake Data Cloud.

 But if you already know your future is in the cloud, get in touch.
 Whether you are building a new data system or migrating an existing data warehouse to a cloud, we’re here to help.